 You may need extra mirrors for the towing vehicle if towing a large caravan.
 It is recommended to use a towing vehicle fitted with the electronic safety feature ‘trailer sway control’ to reduce the risk of the caravan swaying out of control.

 All vehicles must comply with all relevant standards for registration and be roadworthy at all times.
 Rear number plates and lights must be clearly visible and vehicle lights and numberplates must not be obscured by the towbar when no caravan is connected.
-You can find more information on towing on the the Roads and Maritime Services website.
+You can find more information on towing on the the NSW Government website.

 The loaded mass of your caravan must not exceed any of the following: